Amec says trading in line, still hunting for acquisitions

 The company, which provides services and equipment for the oil and gas, mining, nuclear and renewable energy sectors, revised down its revenue target in August saying it expected 2013 revenue to be flat on last year due to weakness in its mining division, having earlier forecast low-to-mid single digit growth.

-Amec did not give a forecast for revenue or profit, but analyst consensus estimates 2013 core profit (EBITA) of 344 million pounds with revenue of 4.1 billion pounds.
+Amec did not give a forecast for revenue or profit, but analyst consensus estimates 2013 core profit (EBITA) of 344 million pounds ($554.3 million) with revenue of 4.1 billion pounds.

 (Reporting by Stephen Eisenhammer, Editing by Paul Sandle)

-Note: (This story was corrected to fix Gulf of Mexico to U.S. renewables in lead)